 Beast: I have no trouble killing the beast and flinging him to the

 public.
 When I get down to the point where I’m changing a phrase from, say, “couldn’t be bothered” to “could not be bothered” and then back again, I know it’s time to kill and fling.
 Look, the work’s not going to be perfect – no work ever is – and the typos I find in the printed book will drive me a little bit nuts.
 By and large, though, I don’t have much of a problem with the beast.
 I just turn my back.
+And that’s what I mean when I say that apart from the fun parts it’s a struggle.
+Maybe it’s the other way around.
+Apart from the struggly bits, it’s all fun.

 In closing, it’s worth noting that Winnie has nothing to say about defeat.
 Nowhere in this quote do we get the impression that he’s about to give up.
 Nor did he ever.
 Wikipedia (the agreed-upon source of consensus reality) says he wrote 43 books.
 And painted.
 And built.
 And still found time to win a war.
 Sometimes thinking about Winston Churchill bums me out.
 He accomplished so much.
 Me, I coined the word pawnography.
 Then I think, well, he did the best he could, I’m doing the best I can, so in that sense we’re about equal.
 Anyway, comparisons are odious.